pypyr/docs/content/docs/api/run-pipeline.md

 This is optional.
 Your application is free to define its own log level and handlers - in which case, don't bother with `set_root_logger()`.

+If you do call `set_root_logger` do so once and only once at program initialization.

 ```python
 import pypyr.log.logger